zelixirSH/HybridSP/README.md

     openbabel

 HybridSP consists of three statistical potentials: ITScoreAff (distance-dependent atom-atom potential), DrugResidue<sub>W</sub> (distance-dependent atom-residue potential), and KORP-PL (orientation-dependent atom-residue potential).
 Among these, [ITScoreAff](http://huanglab.phys.hust.edu.cn/ITScoreAff/) and [KORP-PL](https://team.inria.fr/nano-d/software/korp-pl/) need to be downloaded separately, and the binary files `ITScoreAff` and `KORP-PL` should be placed in the "potentials" directory.
+Please note that the two external binaries, ITScoreAff and KORP-PL, are compiled for Linux.
+Consequently, the current implementation of our HybridSP model is intended for Linux-based systems.

 The download links are as follows: